 OPERATIONS Charge: Prepare campus operations for a return to in-person instruction and a residential academic experience for the fall semester, focusing specifically on health and well-being, support services, campus events and activities, and campus spaces.
 Additionally, prepare for contingencies in operations should it not be safe to return, in part or in full, to on-campus operations in the fall.
-Leads: Scott Burnotes, Associate Vice President for Safety and Security, and Cissy Petty, Vice President of Student Affairs and Dean of Students FUNCTIONAL AREAS:

-Community Health and Well-being Leads: Gene Migliaccio, Associate Dean for Applied Public Health, Milken Institute School of Public Health; Karen Drenkard, Associate Dean, Clinical Practice and Community Engagement, School of Nursing; Caroline Laguerre-Brown, Vice Provost for Diversity, Equity and Community Engagement Support Services Leads: Greg Rheault, Assistant Dean of Students, and Jonathan Fozard, Associate Vice President for the Office of the Chief Information Officer Campus Events and Activities Leads: Colette Coleman, Senior Associate Dean of Students, and Ben Toll, Dean of Undergraduate Admissions Campus Spaces Leads: Seth Weinshel, Assistant Dean of Housing and Financial Services, and John Square, Associate Athletics Director for Internal Operations While there are many planning efforts underway, the focus of this report is the measures the university plans to undertake to provide for the health and safety of the university community, as outlined in guidance by the government of the District of Columbia.
-PREVENTION MEASURES

-MODIFIED ACADEMIC CALENDAR While some law, nursing and medical students plan to arrive on campus earlier, GW plans to begin inperson instruction for most students on Aug.
-31. We anticipate a modified fall semester that will end oncampus instruction at Thanksgiving break and include two weeks of remote instruction afterward to reduce the risk to the community from students traveling during Thanksgiving break and then returning to campus.
-We plan to hold classes on Labor Day and will eliminate fall break this year to encourage residential students to remain on campus and avoid travel.
-(See Appendix B for our fall 2020 reopening calendar.)

-REQUIRED PUBLIC HEALTH MEASURES In order to make this return to campus possible, the university plans to enact a program that will include widespread testing and the adoption of myriad safety measures as recommended or required by the Centers for Disease Control and Prevention and the D.C.
-Department of Health as well as additional measures that are prudent in the context of our campus environment and population.
+Leads: Scott Burnotes, Associate Vice President for Safety and Security, and Cissy Petty, Vice President of Student Affairs and Dean of Students FUNCTIONAL AREAS: Community Health and Well-being Leads: Gene Migliaccio, Associate Dean for Applied Public Health, Milken Institute School of Public Health; Karen Drenkard, Associate Dean, Clinical Practice and Community Engagement, School of Nursing; Caroline Laguerre-Brown, Vice Provost for Diversity, Equity and Community Engagement Support Services Leads: Greg Rheault, Assistant Dean of Students, and Jonathan Fozard, Associate Vice President for the Office of the Chief Information Officer Campus Events and Activities Leads: Colette Coleman, Senior Associate Dean of Students, and Ben Toll, Dean of Undergraduate Admissions Campus Spaces Leads: Seth Weinshel, Assistant Dean of Housing and Financial Services, and John Square, Associate Athletics Director for Internal Operations While there are many planning efforts underway, the focus of this report is the measures the university plans to undertake to provide for the health and safety of the university community, as outlined in guidance by the Commonwealth of Virginia.
+PREVENTION MEASURES MODIFIED ACADEMIC CALENDAR While some nursing and medical students plan to arrive on campus earlier, GW plans to begin in-person instruction for most students on Aug.
+31. We anticipate a modified fall semester that will end on-campus instruction at Thanksgiving break and include two weeks of remote instruction afterward to reduce the risk to the community from students traveling during Thanksgiving break and then returning to campus.
+We plan to hold classes on Labor Day and will eliminate fall break this year.
+REQUIRED PUBLIC HEALTH MEASURES In order to make this return to campus possible, the university plans to enact a program that will include widespread testing and the adoption of myriad safety measures as recommended or required by the Centers for Disease Control and Prevention and the Virginia Department of Health as well as additional measures that are prudent in the context of our campus environment and population.
 The university plan will involve testing of students, faculty and staff members.
 The university also requires everyone on campus to wear a cloth mask when in public areas or in the presence of others (with the exception of those with medical contraindications to face coverings), practice social distancing and follow CDC recommendations for handwashing and coughing/sneezing hygiene.
 Employees in specific functional areas will wear medical (surgical or N95) masks.
-Protocols and procedures will be regularly assessed to ensure agreement with current policies set forth by the Centers for Disease Control and Prevention and the D.C.
-Department of Health.

-MANDATORY SEASONAL INFLUENZA IMMUNIZATIONS

-We also plan to require seasonal influenza immunizations for students, faculty and staff, with exceptions based on medical conditions and religious beliefs in compliance with legal requirements and standards of medical care.
-We will use our closed point-of-distribution (POD) plan, which outlines how we distribute medications or vaccines to a large group of people in a short amount of time, to guide on-campus immunization efforts.

-ENACTING SOCIAL DISTANCING PROTOCOLS

-Before students return to campus, the university is taking many steps to ensure that academic and residential spaces are safe and expectations about social distancing and appropriate behavior are clear.
+Protocols and procedures will be regularly assessed to ensure agreement with current policies set forth by the Centers for Disease Control and Prevention and the Virginia Department of Health.
+MANDATORY SEASONAL INFLUENZA IMMUNIZATIONS We also plan to require seasonal influenza immunizations for students, faculty and staff, with exceptions based on medical conditions and religious beliefs in compliance with legal requirements and standards of medical care.
+We will use our closed point-of-distribution (POD) plan, which outlines how we distribute medications or vaccines to a large group of people in a short amount of time, to guide on-campus immunization efforts. ိ ဂို ENACTING SOCIAL DISTANCING PROTOCOLS Before students return to campus, the university is taking many steps to ensure that academic and research spaces are safe and expectations about social distancing and appropriate behavior are clear.
 These include: